Delayed Hawkes birth-death processes: Networks of Markovian delayed Hawkes birth-death processes

-Next, we specify to the Markovian delayed Hawkes model, which allows us to formulate a more concrete characterisation of the transform, and to formulate a recursive procedure for calculating the joint moments of $(\boldsymbol Q(t),\boldsymbol\Lambda(t))$.
+Next, we specify to (networks of) the Markovian delayed Hawkes process, which allows us to set up a more concrete characterization of the transform than the one found in Section~\ref{chapternonmarkov}, and to formulate a recursive procedure for calculating the joint moments of $(\boldsymbol Q(t),\boldsymbol\Lambda(t))$; see Section~\ref{networksmarkov}.
+In the univariate case, this leads to a system of ODEs involving a Clement-Kac-Sylvester matrix, which can be solved explicitly; see Section~\ref{markovtransient}.
+Furthermore, using the results of Section~\ref{comparisons}, we are able to describe the steady-state behavior of univariate delayed Hawkes birth-death processes in Section~\ref{subsectionsteadystate}.